 40. 10% of small businesses owners and aspiring entrepreneurs get financing from friends and family.

-41. The top three challenges facing aspiring entrepreneurs are insufficient capital or cash flow, recruiting employees, and marketing.
+41. The top three challenges small business owners face are recruiting, inflation, and insufficient capital or cash flow.

 42. The average CEO makes an annual salary of $156,128.

 43. The average base salary of small business owners is $61,455.

 44. The US, the UK, and Canada are the leaders in the global crowdfunding market share.